truenas/documentation/content/SCALE/SCALECLIReference/Directory Service/_index.md

 The first cache file in an Active Directory domain might take a significant amount of time to complete, so it is performed within a job.
 Refresh the cache after adding new users or groups to a remote directory server to have the users or groups appear in the results.
 A cache refresh is not required to use newly-added users and groups for permissions and ACL related methods.
-A cache refresh does not resolve issues with users that cannot authenticate to shares.
+It also does not resolve issues with users that cannot authenticate to shares.

 {{< expand "Verify Cache_Refresh" "v" >}}
 The `cache_refresh` command displays the status of the cache-refresh process in percentage complete.